Shreeshrii/tesstrain-ckb/README.md

 ## Comparative Results

-The following table has comparative results for the list.eval set of lstmf files for the _fast models from official repo and various finetuned models for Central Kurdish.
+The following table has comparative results for the most used fonts for the _fast models from official repo and various finetuned models for Central Kurdish, using [lstmf files in list.eval](https://github.com/Shreeshrii/tesstrain-ckb/blob/master/data/ckb/list.eval) which were not used for training.

 |                                   	|                 	| Arial 	| Arial Bold 	| Tahoma 	| Tahoma Bold 	|
 |-----------------------------------	|-----------------	|------:	|-----------:	|-------:	|------------:	|